OpenMendel/MendelIHT.jl/docs/src/man/getting_started.md

 2. Run `cv_iht` to determine best model size.
 3. Run `L0_reg` to obtain final model.

 We believe the best way to learn is through examples.
-Head over to the example section to see these steps in action.
+Head over to the example section on the left to see these steps in action.
 Nevertheless, below contains function signatures and use cautions that any users should be aware.

 !!! note

-    (1) MendelIHT.jl assumes there are **NO missing genotypes**, and (2) the trios (`.bim`, `.bed`, `.fam`) must all be present in the same directory.
+    (1) `MendelIHT` assumes there are **NO missing genotypes**, and (2) the trios (`.bim`, `.bed`, `.fam`) must all be present in the same directory.

 ## Core Functions

-A standard user should only ever run 2 functions, other than importing data.
+A standard analysis runs only 2 functions, other than importing data.

 ```@docs
   cv_iht